zday294/Bedrock_Server_Manager/README.md

 This project is inteded to design a program that will allow multiple Minecraft Bedrock servers to run on a single computer and select which server to access at runtime.

-Built and tested on WSL: Ubuntu 18.04
+Built and tested on WSL: Ubuntu 18.04 and

 ## To begin working